jmacd/opentelemetry-specification/specification/metrics-api.md

 ### Measure

-Measures support `Record(value)`, signifying in the code and to the SDK that events report individual measurements.
+Measures support `Record(value)`, signifying that events report individual measurements.
 Measures are defined as `NonNegative` by default, meaning that negative values are invalid.
 Non-negative measures are typically used to record absolute values such as durations and sizes.

 As an option, measures can be declared as `Signed` to indicate support for positive and negative values.
-TODO: term for `Signed` ok?

 ## Detailed Description